 The Impact on Logistics

-These leading indicators can help predict the changes that affect industrial manufacturing and the service industry with much certainty.
-As an expert in the logistics business, we take this valuable information and work with our customers to make the best logistics decisions based on their industry.
+These leading indicators can help predict changes that affect industrial production and the service industry with a high degree of certainty.
+As an expert in the logistics businesses, we take this valuable information and work with our customers to make the best logistics decisions based on their industry.

-For example: an area of stress for all trucking and logistics companies is the current driver shortage, and data proves that this is not going to get any better.
-There are many variables that affect the driver shortage – regulations, baby-boomer retirement, etc. – and supply and demand also affect how many drivers are needed at certain times.
-According to the American Trucking Association (ATA), the second largest factor contributing to the driver shortage will be industry growth, accounting for 33% of new driver hires.
+As an example, an area of stress for all trucking and logistics companies is the current driver shortage.
+Data suggests that this is not going to get any better.
+Many variables affect the driver shortage (regulations, the retirement of older drivers, etc.), and supply and demand also impact how many drivers are needed at certain times.
+According to the American Trucking Association (ATA), the second-largest factor contributing to the driver shortage will be industry growth, which can account for a third of new driver hires.

-The current economy as stated above, while slow right now, is predicted to grow mid-2016 for the next two years.
-Economic growth means increases in industrial production, which equals an increased need for product to be moved…and an upsurge in the need for drivers.
+Based on the economic assessment above, while we are below the levels of a year ago right now, the economy is predicted to grow for the next three years.
+Economic growth means increases in industrial production, which increases the need for products to be moved and an upsurge in the need for drivers.

-Clear data analyzation, a more than 15-year history, and a high level of trust with ITR Economics gives us the ability to provide an economic outlook for our customers that increases the likelihood of success.
-By working closely and thoroughly discussing best practices based on definitive economic data provides effective supply chain management solutions that benefit clients both short-term and long-term.
+ITR Economics has provided clear data analysis, a long history of partnership and a level of confidence that enables us to provide an economic outlook for our customers that increases the likelihood of their success.
+By working closely with customers and discussing best practices based on economic data, we can provide effective supply chain management solutions that beneﬁt our customers in the short and long term.

-Our forward thinking process determines that we now focus on providing our customers with the data that relates to their specific business.
-We now work to gather information relative to their strategic business plan, and work in partnership to develop the most cost effective logistics solution.
-Key performance indicators (KPI’s) are discussed; macro and micro information (as needed) is infused to engineer a solution.
-Once a solution is determined, we execute.
+Dupré’s forward-thinking process demonstrates that we focus on providing our customers with data that directly relates to their unique business.
+Key performance indicators (KPIs) are discussed and macro and micro-level information is infused, as needed, to engineer a solution.
+Once a solution is determined, we execute it.